How to Become a Certified Health Education Specialist

 - 25 semester hours (37 quarter hours) in the Areas of Responsibility and Competency for Health Education Specialists

-Those seeking to complete the MCHES® exam may, but are not required, to have CHES® certification, as long as they meet the experience and academic requirements outlined below.
+Those seeking to complete the MCHES® exam may, but are not required, to have CHES® certification as long as they meet the experience and academic requirements outlined below.

 - For CHES®